Menu

 Martin Levy

-Sandra's son was at Steephill School from the age of three and a half years and then progressed to the Dartford Grammar School for Boys.
-During her son's years at Steephill School she was instrumental in helping to set up the school as a Charitable Trust to ensure that it continued after the death of its founder Miss Eileen Bignold and she has been a governor ever since.
+Sandra’s son was at Steephill from the age of 3 ½ , progressed to Dartford Grammar School for Boys and then took his degree at Sheffield University in East Asian Studies.
+During her son’s years at Steephill she was instrumental, with others, in setting up the school as a Charitable Trust to ensure that it continued after the death of its founder Miss Eileen Bignold and has been a governor ever since.

-Sandra is responsible for liaising with the Charity Commission, completing the annual returns and keeping up with current changes in the rules and regulations governing charities.
-She also liaises with the auditor when completing the annual accounts.
-She is now retired from her job as intellectual property executive for a national newspaper group, but her experience allows her to bring some basic legal as well as accounting knowledge to the board of governors.
+Sandra is responsible for liaising with the Charity Commission, completing the annual returns and liaises with the auditors when completing the annual accounts.
+She is now retired from her job as Intellectual Property Executive at a national newspaper group, but her experience there allows her to bring some basic legal as well as accounting knowledge to the board of governors.
+She was awarded the MBE in 2019 for services to various charities.

-She spent 12 years running a charity that raised money to build a war memorial in East London to the worst civilian disaster in WW2 – the Bethnal Green tube disaster.
-Now the memorial is in place she is still involved in the upkeep of it, as well as being part of RAFT – Retrofit Action for Tomorrow.
-This CIC provides educational programmes and professional retrofit advice to schools, local organisations and the wider community in a proactive response to the climate emergency.
-With that, gardening, her local historical society, running a branch of Foresters Friendly Society and Steephill, there isn't much free time left for other interests, though her love of reading will prevail one day.
+Sandra spent 12 years running a charity that raised money to build a memorial in East London to the worst civilian disaster of WW2 – the Bethnal Green tube shelter disaster.
+She continues this roll in her spare time to ensure the upkeep of the completed memorial and arranges their annual memorial services.
+She is also a director of RAFT – Retrofit Action for Tomorrow.
+This CIC provides educational programmes and professional retrofit advice to schools, local authorities and the wider community in a proactive response to the climate emergency.
+With that, running a branch of Foresters Friendly Society, gardening, her local historical society, and her roll at Steephill, there isn’t much free time left for other interests, though her love of reading will prevail one day.

 Jenny Smith-Spark